ainozerie/foodApp/README.md

 Nutrition API by API Ninjas is used to get information about different products.

-HTML, JS and CSS are used.
+HTML, Javascript and CSS are used.